 - Ease of use – Good, and improving regularly with recently-added features such as drag-and-drop email builders.

 - Best for – Marketers who need a powerful, all-in-one tool for segmentation, contact management, push-button social media control, and report creation.
-Hubspot’s weakness is that it’s not really build for e-commerce, but this is changing with features such as a native Shopify integration and ability to connect a custom store.
+Hubspot’s weakness is that it’s not really built for eCommerce, but this is changing with features such as a native Shopify integration and ability to connect a custom store.

 SharpSpring concentrates on driving leads and converting them to sales through behavior-based email, blog building, dynamic landing pages, and social media.

 - Pricing – Onboarding costs $1,800.
 Monthly fees range from $450 to $875, and quote-based options are available.